 Discovering New Materials for Tomorrow's Technologies

 The Center for Advanced Functional Materials scholars have the opportunity to participate in summer research programs, academic year-long research and research abroad.
 Scholars will receive research stipends while working with our faculty members.
-CAFM also partners with community colleges such as College of the Desert and Victor Valley College providing students with a chance to get familiar with the CSUSB community while gaining research skills working alongside fellow STEM peers.
+CAFM also partners with community colleges such as College of the Desert, Victor Valley College, and San Bernardino Valley College providing students with a chance to get familiar with the CSUSB community while gaining research skills working alongside fellow STEM peers.
 We also partner with CSUSB Upward Bound program to provide high school students with hands-on University level research experience.
 There are many opportunities to attend national conferences for a chance to present research findings, all-expense paid research trips, summer internships with NASA, and many more!

 The Center for Advanced Functional Materials will support the development of new materials with interesting properties, and promote understanding of structure/function relationships in a range of functional materials.
 At the same time, we will promote educational and professional development opportunities for faculty and students on multiple sites, enhancing the quality of the experience and progress through synergistic collaboration.